Pension, disability, and Social Security benefits

 For Social Security benefits, enter the gross amount in F85.

-For pensions, annuities, and retirement benefits, select “Pension or annuities (other than RSDI or VA),” AND code the countable amount in FACS blocks F98.
+For pensions, annuities, and retirement benefits, select "Pension or annuities (other than RSDI or VA)" in the F99 dropdown box and code the countable amount in block F98.